Whether you're a driver or a cyclist, we all have a role to play in sharing the road responsibly.

-On average, nearly four out of five cyclists are injured at intersections in B.C.
+On average, nearly four out of five crashes involving cyclists occur at intersections in B.C.
 When driving, you can help reduce the chances of a crash by sharing the road safely and following these tips:

 Keep a safe distance.
 Maintain at least three seconds behind cyclists and at least one metre when passing a cyclist.
 Don't risk side-swiping or running a cyclist off the road.